 It's cute.
 It's creepy.
-It's the perfect sweet for Halloween!
-The best part?
-You don't need a special mold to make it — just piece together a round a cake and a square cake, and then cover both in buttercream.
+It's the perfect Halloween sweet.
+And you don't need a special mold to make it — just piece together a round and square cake, then cover both in buttercream.

 This isn't just a cake.
 It's a marble cake combined with a brownie, combined with a cookie, combined with a cheesecake smothered in chocolate buttercream for a ridiculous-in-all-the-right-ways creation.
 Oh, and to make things even more chocolatey, it's packed with goodies like Oreos and and chocolate Pop-Tarts.
 Y-U-M!

 Make a beautiful wedding cake with delicate piping and fondant flowers ... and then zombify it.
-This nightmarish look is perfected with edible fake blood — make it and paint, splatter and pour until you love the finished result.
+This nightmarish look is perfected with edible fake blood — paint, splatter and pour until you love the finished result.

 Every witch needs a familiar, so why not make one out of fondant?
 These toppers make every cupcake extra superstitious — make a bunch and create the "see no evil, hear no evil, speak no evil" scene on top of a spooky cake.